2004–05 All-Ireland Junior Club Hurling Championship

 The 2004–05 All-Ireland Junior Club Hurling Championship was the second staging of the All-Ireland Junior Club Hurling Championship since its establishment by the Gaelic Athletic Association in 2002.

-The All-Ireland final was played on 28 March 2005 at Semple Stadium in Thurles, Co Tipperary, between Galmoy from Kilkenny and Oran from Roscommon, in what was their first ever meeting in the final.
+The All-Ireland final was played on 28 March 2005 at Semple Stadium in Thurles, County Tipperary, between Galmoy from Kilkenny and Oran from Roscommon, in what was their first ever meeting in the final.
 Galmoy won the match by 2-18 to 0-09 to claim their first ever All-Ireland title.